Avani Bioplastic “Eco Bags” Feed Animals, Doesn’t Hurt Them

 People around the world use and discard more than a trillion plastic bags each year.
 A significant percentage of these bags end up littered across ecosystems, especially oceans, where they converge in enormous gyres that disrupt and harm marine life.
 Many countries have recognized that the environmental costs of plastic bags are simply too much to pay for the convenience and have imposed bans or fees on their use.

 China, for example, banned bags thinner than .025 millimeters in 2008 and annual plastic bag use dropped by 40 billion.
 Ireland, meanwhile, imposed a 15 cent fee on retailers for each plastic bag and use fell by 94%.

 But these bans are the exception.
 Plastic bags still reign without interference all around the world and the amount of plastic waste generated is only rising.

-Now, thanks to a company in the Philippines called Avani, an environmentally friendly solution could be coming to a store near you.
+Now, thanks to a company in Indonesia called Avani, an environmentally friendly solution could be coming to a store near you.

 The team at Avani realized that most biodegradable bags on the market were misleading — they broke down into small pieces that were harmful to animals and contaminating to the water.

 As the scientists at Avani worked to construct a truly sustainable and safe alternative, they landed upon the cassava root, which is native to the country.
 In a mixture with vegetable oil, Avani was able to develop bags that were legitimately biodegradable — they rapidly dissolved in warm water — and also safe for animals to eat.